2022 ANNUAL CONFERENCE

 Reservations may be changed two (2) days prior to arrival to include cancellation or change in length of stay.
 After two (2) days, reservation changes or failure to arrive will result in the forfeiture of your deposit.

 You can book ONLINE HERE.
 You may also call (855) 553-2320 and reference the Georgia Gerontology Society.
+Please call the hotel if you have trouble with the reservation link.

 Check-in time is 4:00 PM.
 Check-out time is 11:00 AM.